TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 | Below-threshold action | Automatic listing suppression | Account deactivation risk (with warning period) |

-| Warning before action | No — automatic suppression | Yes — yellow/red warnings first |
+| Warning before action | Limited — milestone-driven, can be abrupt | Yes — yellow/red warnings first |

 | Appeal violations | Yes — removed from score if successful | Yes — removed from score if successful |